paradx/UHB-CC1-ERB/README.md

   Then, switch to the new environment (conda activate python-workshop) once the installation is complete.

 I *do not* recommend:
-* Using Python on a remote server for this tutorial (I cannot help troubleshoot)
+* Using Python on your device or a non uni jupyter server for this tutorial (I cannot /will not help troubleshoot)
 * Using your operating system's Python or a shared Python installations unless you are advanced!

 ---